Skip to main content

 1 mentions Positive Neutral Negative

-Users report that the current client version is buggy, indicating stability issues that may affect gameplay experience.
+The game’s current client version is reported to be buggy, indicating issues with stability that may affect the overall user experience.

 • atmosphere